anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 <u><i>limitations</i></u>: we failed to generalize or learn any implicit patterns to predict the labels because we treat the tokens in our input as isolated entities.

-!!! note
-    We would ideally spend more time tuning our model because it's so simple and quick to train.
+> We would ideally spend more time tuning our model because it's so simple and quick to train.
 This approach also applies to all the other models we'll look at as well.

 <hr>